popcornman209/ccDevice/server/documentation/!main.md

 be careful about the values in here, it uses pythons eval() function, so theres a chance you could inject python commands into it. that being said, if someone has access to this file might as well just edit any of the other server files easier.

 ### prnt method
-as log function, prints time and different colors. would call it standard.log but this works just fine. called by doing standard.prnt(message, type, device) `message` the message or value to be printed
+as log function, prints time and different colors. would call it standard.log but this works just fine.<br />
+called by doing standard.prnt(message, type, device) <br />
+`message` the message or value to be printed <br />
-`type` for the color, and if set to spam will only be printed if set to display spam in config.txt. colors are below `device` the device name, provided by the client.`
+`type` for the color, and if set to spam will only be printed if set to display spam in config.txt. colors are below <br />
+`device` the device name, provided by the client.

 ### colors
-`err` red
+`err` red <br />
-`con` yellow
+`con` yellow <br />
-`spam` light gray, only printed if specified in config.txt `norm` white
+`spam` light gray, only printed if specified in config.txt <br />
+`norm` white

 ### randString method
-used for generating random strings of numbers and letters, for keys and things. ran with standard.randString(length), length being the number of characters to be generated
+used for generating random strings of numbers and letters, for keys and things. <br />
+ran with standard.randString(length), length being the number of characters to be generated